 Console: To access Notifications using the Console, you must use a supported browser.
 You can use the Console link at the top of this page to go to the sign-in page.
 You will be prompted to enter your cloud tenant, your user name, and your password.
-Open the navigation menu.
-Under Solutions and Platform, go to Application Integration and click Notifications.
+Open the navigation menu and click Developer Services.
+Under Application Integration, click Notifications.

 API: To access Notifications through API, use Notifications API.

 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).

 An administrator in your organization needs to set up groups , compartments , and policies that control which users can access which services, which resources, and the type of access.
 For example, the policies control who can create new users, create and manage the cloud network, launch instances, create buckets, download objects, etc. For more information, see Getting Started with Policies.
 For specific details about writing policies for each of the different services, see Policy Reference.

 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

 Administrators: For common policies that give groups access to Notifications, see Allow a group to manage topics, Allow a group to manage topic subscriptions, and Allow a group to publish messages to topics.

 Limits on Notifications

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
 To set compartment-specific limits on a resource or resource family, administrators can use compartment quotas.